StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 It is informative to observe a comparison with graphics cards.
 Most graphics cards support double-buffering.
-This allows one frame to be displayed while the CPU and GPU work on generating the next frame.
+This allows one frame to be displayed while the CPU and GPU are working on generating the next frame.
 This concurrency allows for greater efficiency, by enabling two actions to be happening at the same time.
 But quintuple-buffering is not better than double-buffering.